Dear Friends in Christ,

 Alongside you on the journey,

 The United Methodist Church

-Bulletin insert | PDF version, Microsoft Word version
+Bulletin insert | color version, black and white version

 Social media graphics | Facebook, Instagram, Twitter

-Presentation photo or slide for worship | JPG, PNG
+Presentation photos or slidea for worship | JPG, Power Point

-Download a copy of Bishop Laurie's letter
+Download a copy of Bishop Lanette's letter